eiji5520/eiji5520/README.md

 - **Follow/Unfollow** automation.
 - **Follower Count Tracking** stored locally and shown in the GUI.

-The example selectors are written for Twitter and may need to be adjusted for other services or if Twitter updates its page structure.
+The example selectors are written for Twitter and may need to be adjusted if Twitter changes its page structure.
+If elements cannot be found during login, update the selectors in `sns_manager.py`.

 ## Requirements
 - Python 3.8+